aphanotus/openEd/BI164.Evolution.and.Diversity/README.md

 | Midterm 2  | Monday, April 7 |
 | Midterm 3  | Monday, May 5   |
 | Final Exam | TBA             |

+Students with accommodations for extra time will need to contact the [Alternative Testing Center](https://life.colby.edu/get-support/access-disability-services/#:~:text=Using%20The-,Alternative,-Testing%20Center) to schedule an individually proctored time within 24 hours of the scheduled exam.

 ### Learning management platform (Moodle)